Wednesday, 18 January 2023

 These well-known demagogues are just the tip of the patriotic scoundrel iceberg.
 It includes a huge cast of less well-known historical and contemporary figures.

-That is a shame.
 The lesser known purveyors of patriotic rubbish enable the more visible ones by spreading and often creating their message.
 Focusing so much of our attention on a phenomenon like Hitler lulls too many of us into thinking that only leaders wearing swastikas and heiling are dangerous.

 It is depressing to reflect that 250 years after Samuel Johnson's famous quip, charlatans and demagogues continue to deceive the public almost effortlessly with "patriotic" rhetoric.

-Perhaps, some would say, education is the answer.
+Perhaps, as some say, education is the answer.
 It wouldn't hurt.
 But we humans are exceedingly slow learners.
 Perhaps the fault lies not in the scoundrels but in people so easily and willingly deceived by the nonsense they spout.
 That is depressing.

 If you enjoyed this post and would like to become a follower of my blog, just click on the blue "FOLLOW" button on the right side of the first page.
 Below there you can also find my previous posts.
 Thanks!